California

 Pacific Gas and Electric (PG&E)

-IOUNorthern and central California, spanning approximately 70,000 square miles serving ~16 million customers
+IOUNorthern and central California, approximately 70,000 square miles serving ~16 million customers

 Southern California Edison (SCE)

-IOUCentral, coastal, and Southern California excluding San Diego area; serves approximately 15 million customers across 50,000 square miles
+IOUMost of Southern California excluding San Diego, serving approximately 15 million customers across 50,000 square miles

 San Diego Gas & Electric (SDG&E)

-IOUSan Diego County and southern Orange County; serves approximately 3.7 million customers
+IOUSan Diego County and southern Orange County, serving approximately 3.7 million customers

 Southern California Gas (SoCalGas)

-IOUMost of Southern California and portions of Central California; largest natural gas distribution utility in the U.S. by customer count
+IOUMost of Southern California, serving approximately 21 million customers across 24,000 square miles — the largest natural gas distribution utility in the U.S.

 Los Angeles Department of Water and Power (LADWP)